 Preconception counseling deserves its own appointment, as this is where we make sure you're taking enough folate before pregnancy, as well as look into any family history that might make genetic testing worth considering.

 Kay says, "One of the aspects of my work I've become ever more interested in is helping people figure out how to manage symptoms that come with life in all its stages."

 The transition from one stage in life to another is a powerful one.
 Needs change from preventing or planning pregnancy to learning what your always-changing body is signaling with each new set of symptoms.
 Your annual appointment may include:

 Evaluation of hormone status as it relates to age or gender identity

 Evaluation of family history

-Creation of your healthy treatment plan for the year, and in years to come:
+Creation of your health treatment plan for the year and in years to come:

 If you're an Off the Grid family who'd like to contribute pictures, please contact us.